microsoft/nni/examples/trials/network_morphism/README.md

   classArgs:
     #choice: maximize, minimize
     optimize_mode: maximize
-    #for now, we only support cv domain
+    #for now, this tuner only supports cv domain
     task: cv
     #modify to fit your input image width
     input_width: 32
     #modify to fit your input image channel
     input_channel: 3
-    #modify to fit your n_output_node
+    #modify to fit your number of classes
     n_output_node: 10
 trial:
   # your own command here